Acclaimed Spanish climber Alberto Zerain and his climbing partner, Mariano Galvan from Argentina, were reported as missing on Nanga Parbat.

 The tweet was shared via an image of Nanga Parbat and its text reads, translated from Spanish, as:

-Zerain was involved in another mountaineering disaster in 2008 on K2 when he ascended the mountain as a solo climber before the rest of the teams.
-Zerain was able to make it to the summit and descend, however, the teams who were climbing below him were caught in a series of avalanches.
-In total, 11 climbers died on those expeditions known as the 2008 K2 Tragedy.
+Zerain was involved in another mountaineering disaster in 2008 on K2.
+During that expedition, he ascended the mountain as a solo climber before the rest of the teams.
+Alberto Zerain was able to make it to the summit and descend, however, the teams who were climbing behind him were caught in a series of avalanches and icefalls.
+In total, 11 climbers died on those expeditions now known as The 2008 K2 Tragedy.

-The 2x14x8000 project is an attempt for Juanito Oiarzabal to summit the world’s 14 highest 8,000 m. peaks for the second time.
+The 2x14x8000 project was an attempt for Juanito Oiarzabal to summit the world’s 14 highest 8,000 m. peaks for the second time.